Accipiters

 The short rounded wings allow for fast acceleration and aid in dodging around and going between trees and branches.
 The long tail aids in braking and making fast turns.

-Though Accipiters are adapted for hunting and nesting in forested areas, they can also be found nesting in riparian areas of open country or even in isolated clumps of trees.
-They can be seen hunting in open areas within several miles of their nests during the breeding season and they also have to hunt as they migrate across open country.
+Though Accipiters are adapted for hunting and nesting in forested areas, they can also be found nesting in riparian areas or even isolated clumps of trees.
+They can also be seen hunting in open areas within several miles of their nests.

 "Sharpies", "Coops" and Goshawks are most commonly seen during migration (esp.
 Fall Migration), where they can be seen flying with their typical flap-flap-flap-glide pattern.